 |CHAPTER TWO: THEMATIC AREAS OF FOCUS

-Like many other jurisdictions, Kenya faces challenges concerning revenue mobilisation and the link to business activities, among them IFFs, tax avoidance and tax evasion by businesses.
-These practices result in reduction of the resources available for investment in essential social services, fostering inequalities, undermining economic and social institutions, and even discouraging transparency in matters of public finances.
+Like in many jurisdictions, Kenya faces challenges concerning revenue mobilisation and the link to business activities, among them IFFs, tax avoidance and tax evasion by businesses.
+These practices result in reduction of the resources available for investment in essential social services fostering inequalities, undermining economic and social institutions and discouraging transparency in matters of public finances.
+The Kenya Government has enacted legislation to address these practices, including the Anti-Corruption and Economic Crimes Act, the Bribery Act, 2016, and amendments in 2017 to the Proceeds of Crime and Anti-Money Laundering Act, 2009 (POCAMLA).

 Despite the above efforts, the NAP consultations identified several challenges that affect revenue transparency: